-This profile about The Last Cowboy contributor Casey Deary was first published in the March 2016 of the NRHA Reiner magazine.
+This profile about The Last Cowboy contributor Casey Deary was first published in the

 Casey Deary’s journey to the NRHA $1 million career earnings mark ended in spectacular fashion this past December.
 Competing in the 2015 NRHA Futurity finals, the Weatherford, Texas reiner won a thrilling run off aboard the mare Shesouttayourleague to claim the sport’s most prestigious championship for the second time in his career.
 With a $161,466 check for the victory, he sailed smoothly past the earnings milestone, becoming the 24th and latest member of the elite Million Dollar Riders Club.